Grand Portage National Monument and Indian Reservation, a national park in Minnesota, forms a bridge between people, time, and culture.

 For over 400 years Ojibwe families of Grand Portage have tapped maples every spring on a ridge located just off Lake Superior.
 During the summer, Ojibwe fishermen harvest in the same areas their forefathers have.
-Before the United States and Canada existed, the trading of furs, ideas and genes between the Ojibwe and French and English fur traders flourished.
+Before the United States and Canada existed, the trading of furs, ideas, and genes between the Ojibwe and French and English fur traders flourished.
 From 1778 until 1802, welcomed by the Grand Portage Ojibwe, the North West Company located their headquarters and western supply depot here for business and a summer rendezvous.
-Today, Grand Portage National Monument and Indian Reservation form a bridge between people, time and culture.